hyerim1212/maxwell-to-programmable-photonics/README.md

 A physics-based numerical study connecting classical electromagnetism, wave optics, guided-wave photonics, and programmable photonic circuits through analytical and reduced-order numerical models.

-> **Project status:** The electromagnetic and wave-optics foundations have been completed through Notebook 08.
-The next stage begins with dielectric waveguide modes.
+> **Project status:** The electromagnetic, wave-optics, and dielectric-waveguide foundations have been completed through Notebook 09.
+The next stage begins with directional couplers and coupled-mode theory.
+>
 ## Project Overview

 This independent study project develops a computational understanding of integrated photonics by following the progression